ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/faceTweakerCtrls.md

 !!! info
     Remember [Tweaker Ctrls in Puppet](../puppet/tweakerCtrls.md)?
 The Tweaker ctrls we are talking about here work with the same logic, and most things here you could theoretically recreate with what you've learned in Tweaker Ctrls before.
-But the functions here are just engineered a bit more for facial rigging purposes.
+But the functions here are  engineered a bit more specifically for facial rigging purposes.

 Apart from the **sockets** we usually just use those tweakers on blendShape driven setups.
-But if you are already using spline setups such as *splineLidSetup()*, *browSplinesSurface()* or the *bSPLINE* mode of *BASEMouthCtrls()*, most of the tweaker setups won't be that useful since those spline setups already come with a lot of ctrls.
+If you are already using spline setups such as *splineLidSetup()*, *browSplinesSurface()* or the *bSPLINE* mode of *BASEMouthCtrls()*, most of the tweaker setups won't be that useful since those spline setups already come with a lot of ctrls.